Apung Mamacalulu: The execution of Roman Payumu

 At about noontime on October 25, 1897, the second day of the Quinario devotion, the Capampangan assistant priest, Fr.
 Vicente Lapus, was sent to Roman Payumu by the Spanish parish priest of Angeles, Most Rev. Rufino Santos, O.S.A., to hear his last confession for he was sentenced to death by firing squad that afternoon.
 Padre Lapus tried his best to console the condemned prisoner and succeeded in enabling him to make a last confession, and to accept his fate with complete resignation to the divine will of God.
 Roman was fetched by the soldiers at 2 p.m. with elbows tightly tied and was led outside.
 The small firing squad was composed of the Spanish cazadores lieutenant, a Spanish corporal named Cabo Moreno, and two civil guards.

 As a last request, Duman asked the lieutenant if he could pray to Apung Mamacalulu in the church for the last time.
 His request was granted and the death squad walked to the church, but all its doors were locked for the siesta (the Spanish tradition of nap time from 1 to 4 p.m.).
 The execution ground was behind the church, and beyond were vast sugarcane fields that stretched far up to the town of Porac.
-Desperate to be saved from execution, innocent as he was, ROMAN PAYUMU decided to pray near the reclining statue of Apung Mamacalulu and the closest he could get was at the last closed door of the church (facing the present Parish Hall).
+Desperate to be saved from execution, innocent as he was, Roman decided to pray near the reclining statue of Apung Mamacalulu and the closest he could get was at the last closed door of the church (facing the present Parish Hall).
 The Spanish lieutenant allowed Duman to kneel down outside this closed door where he tearfully implored the Apu to save him from the firing squad.
 In an intense and desperate outburst he cried out:

 The Spanish and local Macabebe soldiers broke into loud laughter seeing the kneeling Duman in a feverish frenzy of emotion.
 But unknown to them, Fr.
 Vicente Lapus was standing right behind the closed church door listening and watching everything through the small cracks.
 (This was how Payumu's prayer was recorded by Padre Lapus for posterity).
 The impatient Spanish lieutenant barked: “Puñeta!
 Todo esto lo que haces es ya de masiado!
 Levantate!”
 (Goddammit!
 This is all simply getting too much!
 Stand up!).
 Knowing no Spanish, Duman remained kneeling down and was weeping in utter hopelessness feeling abandoned to certain death by the Apu.
 Without warning, a local soldier grabbed his arm and forcefully pulled him up, yelling: “Puta naida mo!
 Ticdo na ca canu!
 Panaca ning alte!
 (Son of a bitch!
 Stand up now!
 You thunderstrucked!).
 Losing his balance, Duman fell to the ground.
 The guards pulled him up and brusquely pushed him forward to the execution spot, which was the corner church wall before reaching the present sacristy door.